 1967 continued in a similar vein, although as well as rallying for the NSU team, Marie-Claude took her first serious steps into circuit racing.
 Along with Christine Beckers, another all-rounder, she drove through heavy rain and thick fog to win the Production class of the Spa 24 Hours.
 They were the first female finishers.
 It not the best time to be a woman in the upper echelons of circuit racing; organisers were still wary of accepting their entries after the negative publicity surrounding Annie Bousquet's death more than ten years previously.
 There were no such problems in rallying, however, despite Marie-Claude’s coming-together with another car on the Monte.

 1968 saw something of a breakthrough for Marie-Claude.
-Driving the little 1000cc NSU, she scored her first top-ten overall rally result on the Tour de Corse.
+Driving the little 1000cc NSU, she scored her first top-ten overall rally result, a tenth on the Tour de Corse.
 She and Christine Beckers were then sixth in class on the Tulip Rally.
 She also found time to co-drive for Henri Greder in Monte Carlo.
 Nevertheless, she was not resting on her laurels.
 Henri Greder had nicknamed her "Jamais Contente" (never satisfied) and his teasing held more than a grain of truth.
-She wanted to drive more powerful cars and challenge for outright wins, which she believed she was capable of.
-She was also getting tired of her subordinate position within the NSU team and resented her car being cannibalised for parts when team-mate Gérard Larrousse's vehicle suffered a breakdown.
+She wanted to drive more powerful cars and challenge for outright wins, of which she believed she was capable.
+She was also getting tired of her subordinate position within the NSU team, and resented her car being cannibalised for parts when team-mate Gérard Larrousse's vehicle suffered a breakdown.

 Henri Greder, who always supported Marie-Claude in her racing activities, ended up being the answer.
 He started up his own team for the 1969 season, with support from General Motors.
 His erstwhile navigator was his lead driver, using a series of Chevrolet and Opel models for rallying and racing.
 Although she was not quite challenging for the overall lead yet, she made do with the French Ladies' Rally Championship.
 In the main standings, she was eleventh.
 Among her achievements was the Coupe des Dames in Corsica, in an Opel Kadett, and a 17th in Monte Carlo, driving a Commodore.
 Driving a Chevrolet Camaro with Michèle Dubosc, she was eleventh in the Tour de France too, with a 2000cc Touring class win.